dsloyer/ez-kubeadm/README.md

 * **Vagrant** installs and configures the Ubuntu/CentOS boxes on **VirtualBox**.
 * **Bash scripts** manage the process, perform further operations on the cluster nodes, providing a seamless experience.
-* To better support multiple kubernetes configurations, we gather the kubeconfig files generated by kubeadm in a single directory, and set the KUBECONFIG env var based on the contents of that directory.
+* To better support multiple kubernetes configurations, ez-kubeadm gathers its generated kubeconfig files in a directory, **$HOME/.kube/config.d**, and sets the KUBECONFIG env var based on the contents of that directory.

 The Kubernetes master and worker node VMs can be either Ubuntu(default) or CentOS.
 CentOS is easily selected via runtime parameter, as are network (CNI), memory, and CPU settings.